Outstrays to Skeffling Managed Realignment Scheme

 As part of the scheme, we also intend to create other types of habitat on the site such as wet grassland and high tide roosting sites for birds.
 These will provide a mosaic of different conditions to support a wider range of species including mammals and insects.

-Once the site is built, we anticipate that it will be managed as a Local Nature Reserve.
+Once the site is built, we anticipate that it will be managed as a reserve for wildlife.
 This will ensure that the unique environment of the Humber Estuary is preserved and protected for future generations.
 The need for this is highlighted and further explained in the Humber Flood Risk Management Strategy (https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/308281/Humber_Strategy_Summary.pdf).

 Other benefits from the scheme